Telos-Canton/Telos-Docs/TelosWhitePaper.md

   * Standbys will rotate into block production for a short time on a regular basis (every 3-7 days) to earn their pay and prove that they are ready to produce.
   * Active BPs that fail to produce 180 blocks in a row will be temporarily replaced by a standby BP (after 30 minutes vs. 3 hours under Eos rules).
   * Active BPs and standby BPs are penalized for missed blocks.
-  * **Active** This model will reduce incidence of network pauses due to 6 or more BPs becoming inactive.
+  * This model will reduce incidence of network pauses due to 6 or more BPs becoming inactive.
-  * BPs and standby BPs will have a clear minimum requirement in terms of information disclosure, practices, and hardware/connectivity – any that do not meet
-  * minimum will be prevented from serving regardless of voting.
+  * **Active** BPs and standby BPs will have a clear minimum requirement in terms of information disclosure, practices, and hardware/connectivity – any that do not meet minimum will be prevented from serving regardless of voting.
   * Statistics on BP/Stand-by performance will be published to empower voters towards electing more reliable BPs.
 - Telos code review/testing
   * The block producers or a body elected by them will review code for security and value.